-Select the answer on the slide that you believe is correct.
-When you are ready, click on your choice and see if it was corrector incorrect.
-Follow the instructions on the slide to return to the question or move on to the next question.)
+(Note to instructor: Have the group select and answer they believe is correct.
+Let them discuss the answer before you click on their choice.
+When they are ready, click on the group choice and reveal if it was corrector incorrect.
+Follow the instructions on the slide to return to the question or move on to the next questions.)